Cardinals vs. Reds Player Props Betting Odds

 Gorman Stats

-- Nolan Gorman has nine doubles, 13 home runs, 21 walks and 39 RBI (44 total hits).
-He's also swiped three bases.
+- Nolan Gorman has 45 hits with nine doubles, 13 home runs, 22 walks and 39 RBI.
+He's also stolen three bases.

-- Gorman has picked up at least one hit in 13 straight games.
-During his last 10 games he is batting .405 with four doubles, four home runs, six walks and 13 RBI.
+- Gorman heads into this matchup looking to extend his 14-game hit streak.
+In his last 10 outings he is batting .375 with three doubles, four home runs, seven walks and 12 RBI.

 Gorman Recent Games